 Front loading machines use a technique called tumble washing to clean your clothes.
 It involves the drum inside the machine rotating back and forth to remove dirt, with gravity helping in the process.
 Since the wash action doesn’t require the clothing be freely suspended in water, only enough water is needed to moisten the fabric.

 Top loading machines on the other hand require clothes to be fully immersed under water in the tub.
-During wash, the agitator movement pushes water outward between the paddles towards the edge of the tub and back and cleans the clothes in the process.
+During the wash, the agitator movement pushes water outward between the paddles towards the edge of the tub and back and cleans the clothes in the process.

 Since top loading washing machines require clothes to be completely immersed in water, they tend to consume more water than front loading machines.
 Whereas, front loading machines require clothes to be moist for cleaning and thus result in lower water consumption.